ceexon/questioner-react-ui/README.md

 Meetups Like Application (Questioner) UI

-Fetching Using React my [Questioner-Api-V2](https://github.com/kburudi/Questioner-Api-V2) Backend which is in Python(Flask) and using Postgres Database
+Fetching Using React my <a href="https://github.com/kburudi/Questioner-Api-V2" target="_blank">Questioner-Api-V2</a> Backend which is in Python(Flask) and using Postgres Database